-The following situations involving questions of abandonment often arise, and should be specially noted:
+The following situations involving questions of abandonment often arise, and should be spethe rejection of all the claims rejected in that

-- 1. Copying claims from a patent when not suggested by the Patent Office does not constitute a response to the last Office action and will not save the case from abandonment, unless the last Office action relied solely on the patent for the rejection of all the claims rejected in that action. - 2.
-A case may become abandoned through withdrawal of, or failure to prosecute, an appeal to the Board of Appeals.
-See 1215.01 to - 3.
-Likewise it may become abandoned through dismissal of appeal to C.C.P.A. or civil action, where there was not filed prior to such dismissal an amendment putting the case in condition for issue or fully responsive to the Board's decision.
+1. Copying claims from a patent when not suggested by the Patent Office does not constitute a response to the last Office action and will not save the case from abandonment, unless the last Office action relied solely on the patent for

+2. A case may become abandoned through withdrawal of, or failure to prosecute, an appeal to the Board of Appeals.
+See 1215.01 to

+3. Likewise it may become abandoned through dismissal of appeal to C.C.P.A. or civil action, where there was not filed prior to such dismissal an amendment putting the case in condition for issue or fully responsive to the Board's decision.
 Failure to perfect an appeal as required by CCPA Rule 25.
-See 1215.05
+See 1215.05 and 1216.01.

-4. Where claims are suggested for interference near the end of the statutory period running against the case, see $1101.01(\bar{n})$.
+4. Where claims are suggested for interference near the end of the statutory period running against the case, see $1101.01(\hat{n})$ .